Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Controllers/Organizer/Readme.md

                 }
             )

-#Update transmit the do method and flush in the results
+#Update transmit the do method and insert in the results
 MyFactorizer.__setitem__(
     "Dis_<Component>",
     [